Origin

 Famous People Named wren

-- Wren and the Menace (fictional character in Australian children's literature)
+- Wren (fictional character in Australian children's books)

 Popularity in Australia